andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 terms of the monadic function `flatMap` (aka `bind` or `>>=`).

-I just wanted to point this out, as sometimes it's actually easier or more convenient to implement one of the "more powerful" functions for a type, and then just implement the "lesser" functions in terms of the more powerful ones.
-I don't understand really any of the underlying math behind this, but I find it fascinating!
+I just wanted to point this out, as sometimes it's actually easier or more convenient to implement one of the "higher-level" functions for a type, and then just implement the "lower-level" functions in terms of the more powerful ones.

 # Reformulation of apply as tuple2